-If you are interested in pursing one of the following diplomas, please see your school counselor no later than the end of your junior year.
+For the Academic Honors Diploma, students must meet all but one of the following criteria.
+Students must meet general graduation requirements to qualify for honors diplomas.
+Interested students should see their school counselor no later than the end of junior year.
 It may not be possible to complete all course requirements after that time.